How Do Bitcoin Transactions Work in Blockchain?

 What Is a Bitcoin Transaction?

 A Bitcoin transaction is a Digital Transfer of Bitcoin from one party to another, facilitated by the decentralized Bitcoin network.
-At its core, a Bitcoin transaction involves sending a specified amount of Bitcoin from a sender's wallet to a recipient's wallet.
+At its core, a Bitcoin transaction involves sending a specified amount of Bitcoin from a sender’s wallet to a recipient’s wallet.
 Each transaction is recorded in a digital ledger known as the blockchain, which ensures the transaction is transparent, secure, and immutable.
+The Transaction Throughput refers to the rate at which these transactions are processed and added to the blockchain, directly impacting the network’s efficiency and capacity to handle a large number of transactions.

 How Does It Record Bitcoin Transactions?